ChrstphrHll/npc_gen/students/Adresin Ilbryn.md

 ### Description
 - Genasi Paladin from Magmus Centerhold
 - 1st year Exploration student in Elkenval
-- short straight brunette hair that's plain, Gray eyes, and air skin
+- short curly auburn hair that's put up, Gray eyes, and air skin
 - Is Bashful and Insulting, and has Greed as their ideal

 ### Organizations